arfianadam/javascript-personal-notes/README.md

 # Javascript personal notes
 My personal note about javascript learning resources you can find on the internet.
-This note is expanding and soon or latter gonna need better organizing.
+This note is expanding and soon or later gonna need better organizing.
 I might want to host it somewhere and add some interactive to it, but the latter is somewhat off the original purpose.
 Just wanted to make it simple.

 |Title|Link|Type|
 |---|---|---|